“I’ve struggled to grasp my identity for a while, but really, I found out who I was at camp.” -Hazel (camper)

 Camper Care and Inclusion

-In keeping with our camp’s mission and core values and to further our commitment to being an inclusive community, Sci-Tech seeks to provide a meaningful Jewish Camp experience to children who are part of the Jewish community, regardless of need.
-We employ a team of professionals who utilize their skills and expertise to support full-time and summer staff members and to ensure campers have a successful and fun camp experience.
-We are proud to work year-round with two incredible inclusion consultants, who then guide our Directors and our summer Camper Care and Inclusion team as they work directly with campers and families who may require a greater level of support to succeed at camp.
+In keeping with our camp’s mission and core values, and to further our commitment to being an inclusive community, Sci-Tech employs a team of professionals who use their skills and expertise to support full-time and summer staff and ensure campers have a successful and fun camp experience.
+We are proud to work year-round with inclusion consultants, who then guide our Directors and our summer Camper Care and Inclusion team as they work directly with campers and families who may require a greater level of support to succeed at camp.

 Who is on the Sci-Tech Camper Care Team?